rdeioris/LuaMachine/README.md

 * OverridePackagePath: (advanced users) allows to modify package.path
 * OverridePackageCPath: (advanced users) allows to modify package.cpath
 * LogError: enable/disable logging of Lua errors

+### LuaState Events

+A single event is exposed by ULuaState: "LuaError"

+If defined, it will be triggered whenever the Lua VM generates an error.
+The Error message is passed as an argument.
+This is really useful for adding in-game consoles, or to catch specific errors.

 ## LuaValue